 Marketers must know how and when to apply thought leadership content versus when to apply performance content.
 It all starts with understanding the differences between the two and how to leverage each for measurable results.

-The Difference Between Thoughts Leadership and Performance Content
+The Difference Between Thought Leadership and Performance Content

 Thought leadership content delivers big ideas that are issue- and industry-centric.
 An optimal approach to thought leadership is to develop broadly appealing content such as research reports and articles, then repurpose elements in a variety of bite-size chunks: blogs, email campaigns, newsletters, infographics and more.
 There is potential to collect some data from thought leadership content via email or web-based clicks but not granular, behavioral data about how individuals engage.
 Thought leadership should be delivered at a regular cadence (a daily blog or weekly newsletter) and requires broad distribution.